Tuesday, August 5, 2014

 We are with the greatest Respect your Most Obedt Servts.

-The previous day, John Jay had written to Robert Livingston that the New York provincial Congress had adjourned:
+The day prior, John Jay had informed Robert Livingston that the New York Provincial Congress had adjourned:

-Consequently, on July 2nd, the New York Delegates unaware of the adjournment received no speedy reply.
-Their letter was held until the New York Provincial Congress reconvened in White Plains.
-Robert R. Livingston responded to John Jay's letter well after the vote for Independence as follows:
+As a result, on July 2, the New York Delegates, unaware of their Provincial Congress’s adjournment, received no immediate response to their request.
+Their letter remained undelivered until the New York Provincial Congress reconvened in White Plains.
+After the vote for independence, Robert R. Livingston responded to John Jay’s letter with the following:

-Despite a second British Fleet arriving in Charleston, South Carolina's harbor on June 1st, 1776, Delegate Edward Rutledge urged his fellow delegates to vote for the resolution.
-Arthur Middleton, son of First Continental Congress President Henry Middleton, shucked his father's loyalist wishes and joined his fellow Delegates in changing the colony's position from a July 1st no to an unanimous yes for independence.
+Meanwhile, even as a second British fleet arrived in Charleston Harbor, South Carolina, on June 1, 1776, Delegate Edward Rutledge urged his fellow delegates to support the independence resolution.
+Arthur Middleton, the son of First Continental Congress President Henry Middleton, disregarded his father’s loyalist stance and joined the other delegates, helping shift South Carolina’s vote from a “no” on July 1 to a unanimous “yes” for independence.

 Resolution for Independency which was passed on July 2, 1776.